Getting Started with Vue 3 Diagram

 This section explains how to create a simple flowchart by adding nodes, customizing their appearance, and connecting them using connectors.

 The following example creates a flowchart with four nodes: Start, Process, Decision, and End.
-It also applies common node and connector settings using the getNodeDefaults and getConnectorDefaults properties.
+It also applies common node and connector settings through the getNodeDefaults and getConnectorDefaults callback bindings.

 <template>